Juan-Zambrano/Sample_Lesson_Plan/1/LessonPlan.md

     <div class="text-center">
         <h1>Wow .NET Core is awesome and so is 2u!!!</h1>

-        <h3>If using the Factorial button only input the value in the first field and input 0 in the second field.</h3>

         <h1>@Model.DisplayVal</h1>

         <form method="post">

             <div>
                 <input type="number" name="num1" />
                 <input type="number" name="num2" />
             </div>